THE JIMMY HAMPSON STORY

 Harry enlisted in the Army at the outbreak of World War Two.
 He was evacuated from Dunkirk in 1940 and was serving with the Royal Armoured Corps when he contracted septicaemia from which he passed away in 1942 aged just 24.

 Jimmy Hampson was one of the original inductees into the Blackpool F.C.
-Hall of Fame when it was opened by another club legend Jimmy Armfield in 2006 and as befits a man with his record he is still thought of with great respect by Tangerine’s fans today
+Hall of Fame when it was opened by another club legend Jimmy Armfield in 2006 and as befits a man with his record he is still thought of with great respect by the club’s fans today